-Wondering if traditional group coverage — like a plan offered through the Small Business Health Options Program (SHOP) — or a Health Reimbursement Arrangement (HRA) is right for your small business?
-Understanding eligibility requirements, coverage options, and costs can help you decide which option fits the needs of your small business and its employees.
+Wondering if traditional group coverage—like a plan offered through the Small Business Health Options Program (SHOP)—or a Health Reimbursement Arrangement (HRA) is right for your small business?
+Understanding eligibility requirements, coverage options, and costs can help you decide which option fits the needs of your small business and employees.

 |HRAs for small employers||Individual coverage HRAs for employers of all sizes||Qualified small group plans, including SHOP|

-Known as a QSEHRA, this is a specific arrangement for small employers to reimburse employees' qualifying medical expenses, like premiums for individual coverage or other expenses on a tax-free basis.
+Known as a QSEHRA, this is for small employers to reimburse employees' qualifying medical expenses, like premiums for individual coverage or other expenses on a tax-free basis.

-Known as an individual coverage HRA, this is an arrangement for employers of any size to reimburse employees' qualifying medical expenses, like premiums for individual coverage or Medicare on a tax-free basis.
+Known as an individual coverage HRA, this is for employers of any size to reimburse employees' qualifying medical expenses, like premiums for individual coverage or Medicare on a tax-free basis.

 A group health insurance plan offered by an insurance company for eligible small employers.

-Defined contribution — employers select how much money to contribute to employees, up to the allowed annual limit of $5,150 for individuals and $10,450 for families (increases annually for inflation).
+Defined contribution—employers select how much money to contribute to employees, up to the allowed annual 2020 limit of $5,250 for individuals and $10,600 for households (increases annually for inflation).

-Generally, small employers with 1–50 employees (other than certain owners or their spouses) who do not offer other group health plan coverage.
+Generally, small employers with fewer than 50 employees (other than certain owners or their spouses) who don't offer other group health plan coverage.

 Employers of any size with at least one employee (other than certain owners or their spouses).